vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/production-ready-helm.md

 ## Use non-root containers

 Ensuring that a container is able to perform only a very limited set of operations is vital for production deployments.
 This is possible thanks to the **use of non-root containers, which are executed by a user different from *root*.** Although creating a non-root container is a bit more complex than a root container (especially regarding filesystem permissions), it is absolutely worth it.
-Also, in environments like Openshift, [using non-root containers is mandatory](https://engineering.bitnami.com/articles/running-non-root-containers-on-openshift.html).
+Also, in environments like OpenShift, [using non-root containers is mandatory](https://engineering.bitnami.com/articles/running-non-root-containers-on-openshift.html).

 In order to make your Helm chart work with non-root containers, add the [*securityContext*](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) section to your *yaml* files.